 Surf Fishing Tips, Tricks and Tactics

 - The Best Surf Fishing Rig – When it comes to the holy grail of surf fishing rigs the most effective setup is the fish finder rig, followed by the drop rig.
-If you’re new to surf fishing then the fish finder rig is the best one to start out with.
+If you’re new to the sport then the fish finder rig is the best one to start out with.
 You can experiment with other options later.

-- Recon the Fish Area – Proper reconnaissance is a great way to improve your success when surf fishing.
+- Recon the Fish Area – Proper reconnaissance is a great way to improve your success.
 Use low tide to check out your fishing area for dips, hollows, sandbanks, structures etc. to get an idea where fish might be feeding or hiding when the tide comes back in.
 Don’t forget to ask the locals and your friendly bait/tackle shop employee on some of the best places to fish.

-- Best Surfing Fishing Live Bait – There are several types of live bait that are most successful when surf angling and the most successful ones will also depend on what you’re trying to catch.
+- Best Surfing Fishing Live Bait – There are several good live bait options for surf angling and the most successful ones will depend on what you’re trying to catch.
 Some of the most successful live baits are mole crabs, squid, sandworms, ragworms, bloodworms, shrimp, mullet and hard/soft shell crab.
 Ask your local bait/tackle shop employee on some of the best live baits to use in the area you plan on fishing in.
 They will be happy to share their secrets.

-- Don’t Use Makeshift Rod Holders – You should purchase a real fishing rod holder for surf fishing.
+- Don’t Use Makeshift Rod Holders – You should purchase a real fishing rod holder.
 It’s best to avoid using buckets and coolers, they can easily get pulled out by a large fish and the last thing you want to see is your fishing pole being dragged into the surf.

 Surf Fishing Tackle and Equipment

 The right kind of fishing tackle can make or break your surf fishing experience.
-Below is just some basic recommended equipment to use when surf fishing.
+Below is just some basic recommended equipment to use.
 This is not a complete list and standard fishing tackle is left out to keep your eye on the important surf related gear.

 Note: Some of the links below are Amazon affiliate links.
 If you make a purchase, then I may receive a small commission at no extra cost to you.

-» Fishing rod between 7′ and 18′ (w/extended butt section, length of the rod depends on distance of casting required)
+» Fishing rod between 7′ and 18′ (with extended butt section, length of the rod depends on distance of casting required)

 » Saltwater spinning reel (make sure it’s saltwater rated to prevent corrosion issues)